 Through the ‘Deep Mapping’ methodology, the fellowship generates a platform for collective learning.
 Deep Mapping proposes a perspective from below.
 It is a spatial practice that recovers what is suppressed and excluded from the traditional bird’s-eye view cartography.
 It is a process of reading and reshaping the landscape that embraces political, social, economic and environmental concerns, challenging accepted knowledge and imposed belief systems.
 Through Deep Mapping the group will explore the radical culture of the North East of Scotland.

-Five successful applicants will be selected for the fellowship and participate in the following activities:
+Five successful applicants have been selected for the fellowship and they participate in the following activities:

 - four intensive sessions with guest curators with regional and international practices;